splynx/docs/files/en/configuration/finance/notifications/notifications.md

 ![3.png](3.png)

-Now all customers except customers whos *billing type != prepaid*, after creating invoice,  Proforma invoices and Payments will get a notification with text: "example *customers login*"
+Now all customers except customers whos *billing type - is not prepaid*, after creating invoice,  Proforma invoices and Payments will get a notification with text: "example *customers login*"

 ![4.png](4.png)